Sofia Huerta

-Sofia Christine Huerta (born December 14, 1992) is an American professional soccer player who plays as a right back for OL Reign in the National Women's Soccer League and the U.S. women's national soccer team.
-Huerta played collegiately for the Santa Clara Broncos from 2011 to 2014, before beginning her professional career with the Chicago Red Stars.
-She was traded to Houston Dash in 2018 and to OL Reign in 2020.
+Sofia Christine Huerta (born December 14, 1992) is an American professional soccer player who plays as a right back for National Women's Soccer League club Seattle Reign FC and the United States national team.

+Huerta played collegiately for the Santa Clara Broncos before being drafted by the Chicago Red Stars in 2015.
+She was traded to the Houston Dash in 2018 and to the Reign in 2020.

-Having represented Mexico internationally, Huerta filed a one-time switch and debuted with the U.S. women's national soccer team on September 15, 2017.
-After facing her former national team on April 8, 2018, she became the first female player to play both for and against the U.S. national team and the Mexico women's national football team.
+Having represented Mexico internationally, Huerta filed a one-time switch and debuted with the United States national team on September 15, 2017.
+After facing her former national team on April 8, 2018, she became the first female player to play both for and against the U.S. and Mexico.

 Early life

 The daughter of Puebla native Mauricio Huerta, an electrical engineer, and Jody Jensen Huerta, Huerta attended Centennial High School in Boise, Idaho.
 She played soccer, basketball, and ran track.
 She was named Idaho Gatorade Player of the Year twice in soccer, playing for FC NOVA, All-Idaho First Team Basketball selection (2011), and set high-school records for fastest time running the 100 and 300-meter hurdle races (2011).
 She was also named to several All-Academic teams (2007–2011).